 If you don’t have any habits in place as such and feel that you just ‘wing it’ every day, fighting metaphorical fires rather than preventing them, then check out the list below.
-There are 24 habits which, if you include them in your daily routine, can have a big impact on how productive and organised you are, and they can enable you to focus on the important things (like spending time with your kids, partner and have still have some time for yourself).
+There are 24 habits to include in your daily routine.
+They can have a big impact on how productive and organised you are, and they can enable you to focus on the important things (like spending time with your kids, partner and have still have some time for yourself).

 24 habits to include in your daily routine